 Here is a link with the usage instructions for the Magic Bullet courtesy of Amazon.
 In the table of contents, you’ll see that the Magic Bullet provides recipes for making all sorts of caffeinated drinks, including Classic Magic Bullet Coffee, banana coffee frappe, almond coffee cooler, and frothy coffee, among others.

 What is the Classic Magic Bullet Coffee, we’re sure you’re asking?
 It’s just a regular cup of coffee.
-That makes it clear that yes, you can indeed use the Magic Bullet to grind coffee.
+That makes it clear that yes, you can indeed use the Magic Bullet blender to grind coffee.
 Not only that, but the manufacturer recommendsit, as it’s one of the advertised features of the Magic Bullet.

-If you followed the recipes in their instruction manual, you could make such varied coffee drinks with the Magic Bullet that you’d never have to go back to Starbucks.
+If you followed the recipes in their instruction manual, you could make such varied coffee drinks and smoothies with the Magic Bullet that you’d never have to go back to Starbucks.
 All the recipes in the instruction manual are supposed to take 10 seconds or longer, so you could theoretically have a hot, steaming, flavorful cup of coffee in minutes.

 This could save you a lot of time.
 There’d be no more waiting in the drive-through line or in a crowded café waiting for your order to be ready.
 You might even be able to snooze a little longer in the mornings because you’d buy back extra time!